API-Skeletons/doctrine-graphql/attributes.rst

   More information here:
   `By Value and By Reference <https://www.doctrine-project.org/projects/doctrine-laminas-hydrator/en/3.0/by-value-by-reference.html#by-value-and-by-reference>`_
 * ``namingStrategy`` - Default is null.
 You may set a naming strategy class.
   Class must be injected into the HydratorFactory container.
-See `containers <containers>`_
+See `containers <containers.html>`_
 * ``filters`` - Default is null.
 An array of filters to apply to the hydrator.
 In practice these should not be necessary because if you want to filter fields just don't include them in the attribute group.
   Filter classes must be injected into the HydratorFactory container.
-See `containers <containers>`_
+See `containers <containers.html>`_

 ``Field``
 ---------